MrLightgun/MiSTerSindenDriver/README.md

 Bugs, currently in testing I am having to run this after every reboot for lightgun driver to run: export LD_LIBRARY_PATH+=$LD_LIBRARY_PATH:/media/fat/Lightgun

-When running the scripts in the MiSTer menu, you have to press a button on a KB to exit
+Currently scripts are not working, you need to launch with the console and even if they were when running the scripts in the MiSTer menu, you have to press a button on a KB to exit.